kannbaba/Getting-and-Clearing-Data-Course-Project/CodeBook.md

 - STANDING
 - LAYING

-### Appropriately labels the data set with descriptive variable names. ###

-The script properly labels the dataset with descriptive names: all feature names and activity names are converted to , underscores and brackets ("(", ")") are removed.

-Finally, all the data are merged into a single `10299x68` data frame corresponding to:

-- `10299x1` data frame of `subject IDs`;
-- `10299x1` data frame of `activity labels`;
-- `10299x68` data frame of `features`.

-Subject IDs are `integers` with values in range `[1, 30]`.

-Names of the attributes corresponds to:

-- "tbodyacc-mean-x"
-- "tbodyacc-mean-y"
-- "tbodyacc-mean-z"
-- "tbodyacc-std-x"
-- "tbodyacc-std-y"
-- "tbodyacc-std-z"
-- "tgravityacc-mean-x"
-- "tgravityacc-mean-y"
-- "tgravityacc-mean-z"
-- "tgravityacc-std-x"
-- "tgravityacc-std-y"
-- "tgravityacc-std-z"
-- "tbodyaccjerk-mean-x"
-- "tbodyaccjerk-mean-y"
-- "tbodyaccjerk-mean-z"
-- "tbodyaccjerk-std-x"
-- "tbodyaccjerk-std-y"
-- "tbodyaccjerk-std-z"
-- "tbodygyro-mean-x"
-- "tbodygyro-mean-y"
-- "tbodygyro-mean-z"
-- "tbodygyro-std-y"
-- "tbodygyro-std-z"
-- "tbodygyrojerk-mean-x"
-- "tbodygyrojerk-mean-y"
-- "tbodygyrojerk-mean-z"
-- "tbodygyrojerk-std-x"
-- "tbodygyrojerk-std-y"
-- "tbodygyrojerk-std-z"
-- "tbodyaccmag-mean"
-- "tbodyaccmag-std"
-- "tgravityaccmag-mean"
-- "tgravityaccmag-std"
-- "tbodyaccjerkmag-mean"
-- "tbodyaccjerkmag-std"
-- "tbodygyromag-mean"
-- "tbodygyromag-std"
-- "tbodygyrojerkmag-mean"
-- "tbodygyrojerkmag-std"
-- "fbodyacc-mean-x"
-- "fbodyacc-mean-y"
-- "fbodyacc-mean-z"
-- "fbodyacc-std-x"
-- "fbodyacc-std-y"
-- "fbodyacc-std-z"
-- "fbodyaccjerk-mean-x"
-- "fbodyaccjerk-mean-y"
-- "fbodyaccjerk-mean-z"
-- "fbodyaccjerk-std-x"
-- "fbodyaccjerk-std-y"
-- "fbodyaccjerk-std-z"
-- "fbodygyro-mean-x"
-- "fbodygyro-mean-y"
-- "fbodygyro-mean-z"
-- "fbodygyro-std-x"
-- "fbodygyro-std-y"
-- "fbodygyro-std-z"
-- "fbodyaccmag-mean"
-- "fbodyaccmag-std"
-- "fbodybodyaccjerkmag-mean"
-- "fbodybodyaccjerkmag-std"
-- "fbodybodygyromag-mean"
-- "fbodybodygyromag-std"
-- "fbodybodygyrojerkmag-mean"
-- "fbodybodygyrojerkmag-std"

-The result is saved as `merged_and_cleaned_dataset.txt`.

-### Create the Tidy Dataset
+### Create the Summary Tidy Dataset

-Finally, the script creates a second, and independent **tidy dataset** with the average of each measurement for each activity and each subject.
+Finally, the R script creates a final **tidy dataset** with the average of each measurement for each subject and then each activity

-The result is saved in the `tidy_dataset_with_average_values.txt` file, containing a `180x68` data frame, resulting from `30` **subjects** and `6` **activities** (thus `180` rows, w/ averages).
+The result is saved in the `tidy_dataset_with_average_values.txt` file, containing a `180x81` table

 Again, the data frame contains:
 - `subject IDs` in the 1st column;
 - `activity labels` in the 2nd column;
 - the average of `features` in the next 66 columns.

-**NOTE**: Please note that data in the tidy dataset are grouped by **subject**.